afvallejos/afvallejos.github.io/index.md

 <!-- # Welcome to my site! -->

 ## About me
-I am a doctoral student in biophysics.
-I'm working on analysis and image processing of time-resolved X-ray diffraction/scattering data from synchrotron and XFEL experiments on biomolecules.
-My research relates to understanding the energy converting machinery of the cell through molecular dynamics simulations on the membrane protein cytochrome c oxidase of the respiratory chain.
+I'm a doctoral student at the [University of Gothenburg](https://www.gu.se/en/about/find-staff/adamsvallejosdonoso), Sweden.
+I'm currently working on analysis and image processing of time-resolved X-ray diffraction/scattering data from synchrotron and XFEL experiments.

 ## Publications